aleshaleksey/fansys23/weapons-armour.md

 - **Long**: These weapons are not quite reach weapons, but they are bit longer than usual.
 A long weapon allows a wielder to use its "secondary action" to lunge and extend its reach to 10ft for a single attack.
 - **Light**: -2 when on the receiving end of "sunder" and "disarm" manoeuvres.
 Its users have advantage when using stealth to conceal this kind of weapon.
 - **Mounted**: This weapon was made with mounted combat in mind.
 If normally there would be penalties for using this kind of weapon mounted, they are negated.
-- **Tool**: This weapon also counts as a tool and character proficient with it may use it as a tool for that purpose.
+- **Tool**: This weapon also counts as a tool and character proficient with counts as proficient in that tool when using the weapon as the stated tool type.
 - **Disarm**: Proficiency with this weapon allows the use of disarm as if proficient with the manoeuvre while wielding it.
-If the user already has proficiency with "disarm", it gains a +2 bonus with this weapon.
+If the user already has proficiency with "disarm", it gains a +2 bonus when disarming with this weapon.
 - **Grapple**: Proficiency with this weapon allows the use of grapple as if proficient with the manoeuvre while wielding it.
-If the user already has proficiency with "grapple", it gains a +2 bonus with this weapon.
+If the user already has proficiency with "grapple", it gains a +2 bonus when grappling with this weapon.
 - **Throw**: Proficiency with this weapon allows the use of throw as if proficient with the manoeuvre while wielding it.
-If the user already has proficiency with "throw", it gains a +2 bonus with this weapon.
+If the user already has proficiency with "throw", it gains a +2 bonus when throwing an opponent with this weapon.
 - **Sunder**: Proficiency with this weapon allows the use of sunder as if proficient with the manoeuvre while wielding it.
-If the user already has proficiency with "sunder", it gains a +2 bonus with this weapon.
+If the user already has proficiency with "sunder", it gains a +2 bonus when sundering with this weapon.

 ### Weapon proficiencies